 Understanding Heritage and Immigration

 An elementary lesson plan for this book by Sherry Garland.
-See also The Lotus Seed (Teachers Net) and The Lotus Seed (Scholastic) for two more lesson plans.
+See also The Lotus Seed (Teachers Net) for another lesson plan.

 Make Way for the Ducklings